cpp-for-yourself/lectures-and-homeworks/lectures/memory_and_smart_pointers.md

   return 0;
 }
 ```
+Note how, as opposed to the unique pointer, we can copy a shared pointer to another shared pointer.

+In addition to the interface that a unique pointer provides, we can also see the number of pointers that point to our particular place in memory by calling the `use_count()` function, which in this example will show us that it is incremented in the inner scope and goes back to the old value when we leave that scope.

 ### Smart pointers are polymorphic
-And, as a bonus, these pointers, being pointers are also polymorphic, so we can create a `std::unique_ptr<Base>` from an instance of `std::unique_ptr<Derived>` just like what we discussed when talking about [inheritance](inheritance.md).
+Finally, as a bonus, smart pointers, being, well, pointers are **polymorphic**, so we can create a `std::unique_ptr<Base>` from an instance of `std::unique_ptr<Derived>` just like what we discussed when talking about [inheritance](inheritance.md).
 ```cpp
 #include <iostream>
 #include <memory>